Legal

 4. Contact

-If you contact us via form, email or phone, we store the information you provide (name, email, company, message content) to process the enquiry and for follow-up questions.
+If you contact us via form, email or phone — including product demo, use-case check, callback or product enquiries — we store the information you provide to process the enquiry and for follow-up questions.
+Depending on the form this may include first and last name, company, email address, phone number where provided, message or context text, selected use cases or process scope, source/page URL, language and timestamps.
+The request is stored as an internal lead/request record in WordPress and mirrored into our self-hosted CRM/list management inside WordPress (FluentCRM) for 1:1 follow-up.
+A request does not create a newsletter subscription.
 Legal basis: Art.
 6 (1) (b) GDPR (pre-contractual measures) and Art.
-6 (1) (f) GDPR (legitimate interest in answering enquiries).
+6 (1) (f) GDPR (legitimate interest in answering and managing B2B enquiries).
 Retention: deletion as soon as the enquiry has been finally processed, at the latest after 12 months, unless statutory retention obligations apply.
-Data is not shared with third parties.

 5. Lead magnets (PDF downloads)

-To request our practical guides (e.g. our “12 QA Questions Before the First Pilot” or our “10 GxP-AI Prompt Patterns”) we ask for your email address and, optionally, your name and company.
-The data is stored solely to provide the requested material and for documentation of consent.
+To request our practical guides (e.g. our “10 GxP-AI Prompt Patterns”) we ask for your name, business email address, company and role; if you also request a callback, we may additionally ask for a phone number.
+We also store the requested material, source/page URL, language, newsletter opt-in status and callback request status.
+The data is used to provide the requested material, document the request and handle any requested follow-up.
 Legal basis: Art.
-6 (1) (a) GDPR (consent).
-Retention: until your withdrawal, at most 24 months.
+6 (1) (b) GDPR (requested material / pre-contractual request), Art.
+6 (1) (f) GDPR (legitimate interest in B2B lead management) and, where you separately opt in to the newsletter, Art.
+6 (1) (a) GDPR.
+Retention: until withdrawal, at most 24 months.
 The newsletter subscription is offered as a separate opt-in checkbox on the lead-magnet form (no coupling — you can request the material without subscribing).
 No marketing emails are sent without separate consent.

 5a.
 Newsletter (double opt-in)